 Will customers still have electricity during outages?

 It will be possible to maintain electricity service to certain buildings.
 However, this will not be possible for the entire microgrid.

 They should not be affected and will continue to receive the same service as before.
 However, by maximizing the use of demand-side management tools, some customers may reduce their electricity consumption without sacrificing comfort.

-When will the microgrid be in operation?
+When was the microgrid commissioned?

 At the end of 2020.

 Why doesn’t the microgrid include a wind turbine?

 It’s true that a wind turbine is very much in keeping with the notion of a microgrid.
 However, in this case, given the project’s city-center location, a wind turbine wasn’t a workable solution.
 Why?
 Because of its size.
 Such structures are much, much bigger than you might think if you’ve never seen one up close.
 There was simply no place to put it!
 Also, to be worthwhile, a wind turbine also needs to be positioned strategically, meaning in a place where the wind is strong and reliable.

 Why wasn't a wave-energy device (hydrokinetic turbine) installed in the nearby river?